Nervis Villalobos: Investigations

-On September 13, 2018, El País reported that Villalobos was prosecuted by a court in Andorra for his link to money laundering in a banking establishment and membership in a network which between 2007 and 2012 collected bribes from companies that later benefited from millionaire awards from PDVSA.
+On 13 September 2018 El País reported that Villalobos was prosecuted by a court in Andorra for his link to money laundering in a banking establishment and membership in a network which between 2007 and 2012 collected bribes from companies that later benefited from millionaire awards from PDVSA.
 According to the Andorran police, Villalobos moved 124 million euros through a dozen deposits in Andorra.

-On September 14, 2018, the Provincial Court of Madrid admitted the appeal which the defense of Villalobos filed against his imprisonment issued in May 2018, and he was released on October 11, 2018.
-Efecto Cocuyo reported that the judge investigated a laundering offence following the transfer of almost seven million dollars between October 2011 and June 2012 to the Bank of Madrid branch in Lisbon, money then partially invested to acquire a house in La Moraleja, an affluent part of Madrid, but the audience believed that at the time "it was not clear enough" that the procedure "could lead to a criminal conviction".
+On 14 September 2018 the Provincial Court of Madrid admitted the appeal which the defense of Villalobos filed against his imprisonment issued in May 2018, and he was released on 11 October 2018.
+Efecto Cocuyo reported that the judge investigated a laundering offence following the transfer of almost seven million dollars between October 2011 and June 2012 to the Bank of Madrid branch in Lisbon, money then partially invested to acquire a house in La Moraleja, an affluent part of Madrid, but the court believed that at the time "it was not clear enough" that the procedure "could lead to a criminal conviction".

 In October 2018, Villalobos was arrested because of new evidence in the case on order of the 41 Court of Madrid.

 In March 2020, the US government announced charges against Nicolás Maduro and 14 other ruling figures, including Nervis Villalobos.

 In March 2021, the Swiss Federal Administrative Court refused to grant Villalobos and his family a residency permit, considering him a "threat to public safety and a risk to the reputation of the nation".